Sellafield: Republic of Ireland

 Potassium iodate tablets were distributed to every household in Ireland in the wake of 9/11 in case of a terror attack on reprocessing plants and nuclear power stations in Britain.
-Upon later expert Irish examination in 2007, this was found not to have been justified.
+Upon later expert Irish examination in 2007, this was found not to have been justified, particularly because activity at Sellafield does not generate radio-iodine isotopes that could ever necessitate taking of the tablets.
 The Irish Department of Health advised in 2021 that the tablets could be disposed of with municipal waste.

 Sellafield has been a matter of consternation in Ireland, with the Irish Government and some of the population concerned at the risk that such a facility may pose to the country.
 The Irish government has made formal complaints about the facility, and in 2006 came to an agreement with the British Government about the matter, as part of which the Radiological Protection Institute of Ireland and the Garda Síochána (the Irish police force) are now allowed access to the site.

 Isle of Man

 The Government of the Isle of Man has also registered protests due to the risk posed by radioactive contamination.
 The Manx government has called for the site to be shut down.

 The Irish and Manx governments have collaborated on this issue, and brought it to the attention of the British-Irish Council.